Abraham313/Titan-Bot/README.md

 contact me if your an actual researcher and i will give you the full code to analyze if you want

-There is no copy of Zeus anywhere.
 The backconnect server supports multiple connections and is made in QT and supports proxy connections to the victim.

 Also all the drivers can be either signed on panel side (supports multiple EV certs) or you can have test mode.